mrhorin/suggestrap/README.md

 ```

 ## Usage
 Prepare a JSON server for suggestions.
-When suggestrap requests a JSON file for suggestions, the server needs to generate a JSON file with a request parameter, which is a part of the request URL, and then returns it.
-The JSON format is an array, which has hashes like the following example.
-(However, you can also specify an array object for suggestions in a local environment without the JSON server instead of requesting a JSON file to the server.
+When suggestrap requests a JSON file for suggestions, the server needs to generate the JSON file with a request parameter that is a part of the request URL and then returns it.
+The JSON format is an array that has hashes like the following example.
+(However, you can also specify an array object for suggestions in a browser side without the JSON server instead of requesting the JSON file to the server.
 If you'd like to do that, refer [Note](#note) for details.)
 ```json
 [
   {"id":1, "age":32, "name":"Jack"},